Physics of magnetic resonance imaging: Example of a pulse sequence

 In the timing diagram, the horizontal axis represents time.
 The vertical axis represents: (top row) amplitude of radio frequency pulses; (middle rows) amplitudes of the three orthogonal magnetic field gradient pulses; and (bottom row) receiver analog-to-digital converter (ADC).
 Radio frequencies are transmitted at the Larmor frequency of the nuclide to be imaged.
 For example, for 1H in a magnetic field of 1 T, a frequency of 42.5781 MHz would be employed.
 The three field gradients are labeled GX (typically corresponding to a patient's left-to-right direction and colored red in diagram), GY (typically corresponding to a patient's front-to-back direction and colored green in diagram), and GZ (typically corresponding to a patient's head-to-toe direction and colored blue in diagram).
 Where negative-going gradient pulses are shown, they represent reversal of the gradient direction, i.e., right-to-left, back-to-front or toe-to-head.
-For human scanning, gradient strengths of 1–100 mT/m are employed: Higher gradient strengths permit better resolution and faster imaging.
+For human scanning, gradient strengths of 1–100mT/m are employed: Higher gradient strengths permit better resolution and faster imaging.
 The pulse sequence shown here would produce a transverse (axial) image.